aws/aws-toolkit-azure-devops/docs/TESTPLAN.md

 ## Introduction

 This document covers what we currently test, and how we test it.
-This document can be used to see what is tested without having to dig into the code and VSTS build definitions.
+This document can be used to see what is tested without having to dig into the code and Azure DevOps build definitions.

 ## Overview